-- Comedy = tragedy + time? Not true, in the case of these brutal losses

 Irrational thoughts kept me up all night in the aftermath.
 I wrote a Cougarboard post at 3:23 AM wondering if Bronco really cared about football.
 It was anger-fueled, but I think there is some accuracy in it.
 Consider it in comparison to this section of an ESPN article published two weeks ago:

-Honestly it's impressive that Bronco has been so successful considering how little he enjoys many football's elements.
+Honestly it's impressive that Bronco has been so successful considering how little he enjoys many of football's elements.

 #7 -- BYU at Utah 2016